Aalayamani: Cast

+Production

+The scene where Ganesan and Rajendran play tennis was shot at Egmore Tennis Stadium.

 Soundtrack

 The music was composed by Viswanathan–Ramamoorthy and lyrics for all songs were written by Kannadasan.
 The songs like "Kallellam Manikka", "Satti Suthadhada" and "Ponnai Virumbum" were well received.
 Philips, an autodidact guitarist, played the guitar for "Satti Sutthadhada".
 It was based on the raga Bilaskhan-i Todi.
-The song "Kallellam Maanikka" is based on Mayamalavagowla raga.
+The song "Kallellam Maanikka" is based on Mayamalavagowla raga, but also has an Arabic tinge.
 Writing for The New Indian Express, Sujatha Narayan noted that the song "Nallai Allai" from Kaatru Veliyidai (2017) was similar to "Ponnai Virumbum" from this film "in its mood, with the man reminiscing how his love for a woman of such character has changed him for the better."

 Release and reception

 Aalayamani was released on 23 November 1962.
 The Indian Express wrote, "Aalayamani is an engrossing film, which though sometimes exceeds the bounds of possibility assures a fair return for cinegoers' fare."
 Kanthan of Kalki appreciated the performances of various cast members and the cinematography, but felt Vijayakumari was underutilised.
 The film celebrated its 100th day at the Vijaya Gardens, Kodambakkam.